RodGuarneros/plagiarism_detector/README.md

 ## By Rodrigo Guarneros

-Based on machine learning methods, this is a web application to detect pagiarism.
+Based on machine learning methods, this is a web application aimed to detect plagiarism.